hexojs/hexo-renderer-stylus/README.md

 ## Setting Stylus variables

 It is possible to set variables that can be used in Stylus.
-The purpose of setting variable is to avoid direct modification of the Sylus code, and thus to make themes more generic
+The purpose of setting variable is to avoid direct modification of the Stylus code, and thus to make themes more generic

 For example, instead of hardcoding: